Single Sign On – Foldr as a Service Provider (SP) with Azure SSO

 Note – Unlike AD FS based SSO, there is currently no support for SAML sign-out, so users will need to ensure they sign out from Microsoft Office 365 first and then Foldr, to be fully signed out of the Foldr app.

-At the time of this article being published both the Foldr web and macOS drive mapping apps support web sign-in, and therefore support for Azure SSO.
-The Foldr for Windows drive mapping app is scheduled to support this feature in April 2019 and the mobile apps will follow later in Q2/Q3 2019.
+At the time of this article being published both the Foldr web, Windows and macOS drive mapping apps support web sign-in, and therefore support for Azure SSO.
+The mobile apps will follow later in Q2/Q3 2019.

 Web sign-in can be enabled and disabled as required on a per app basis (when the clients receive support for it) on the Foldr server at Foldr Settings >> Device & Cilents